Manjusha-26/Comparative-Study-of-Linear-Regression-Loss-Functions/README.md

 ## File Structure

 - `Manjusha_sml-hw2.Rmd`: Comprehensive R Markdown document containing all project code, visualizations, and detailed comments explaining each step of the analysis.
+- `SML-HW2` : A knitted pdf file of the `Manjusha_sml-hw2.Rmd` markdown file.
+This file shows all the R code along with the respective output.

 ## Installation Instructions